PeterConstable/PythonTutorial/8_List_Tuple_Range.md

 **Note!** When assigning sequence elements to a tuple of variables, the number of variables must be the same as the number of sequence elements.
 Otherwise, you'll get an error.

+We'll look a little deeper at multiple assignment using sequence types in [lesson 13](13_Unpacking_Zipping.md#implicit-sequence-unpacking).

 ## Converting between sequence types

 In discussing ranges, we've made use of the ```list()``` function to convert ranges to lists.
 Conversions between the different sequence types is possible in some directions, but not others.
 And of the conversions that _are_ possible, only some are particularly useful.